Zooming Security Vulnerabilities [Part – 1]

 Image Source: Shutterstock/Illustration by Rachel E. Greenspan

 6. Hackers Exploiting Zoom Vulnerabilities to Record Meetings –

-It was discovered that a vulnerability in Zoom application exists that injects malware into the Zoom process and then records Zoom meeting sessions, also captures the chat text without any user interaction even when the recording option disabled by the meeting organizer.
+It was discovered that a vulnerability in the Zoom application exists that injects malware into the Zoom process and then records Zoom meeting sessions, also captures the chat text without any user interaction even when the recording option is disabled by the meeting organizer.

 At the time of recording, it is believed that none of the participants are aware that the session is being recorded,

 Shockingly, the attack is possible with the latest version of Zoom with all the security features turned on and antivirus software installed and running.